 Private healthcare is typically more expensive than other public health services but is more efficient.
 But overall, healthcare in Malta will be cheaper than it is back in your home country.

-- Weather: The winter weather in Malta will normally be warm during the day and can be cold during the night.
+Weather: The fall, winter, and spring weather in Malta will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Malta you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.